SudoKillMe/vscode-extensions-open-in-browser/README.md

 you could also right click just like the picture:
 ![img](https://i.loli.net/2018/08/12/5b6fb8f378e8b.jpg)

-when you choose `oepn in Other Browsers`, a browser list will display, and you could choose one to open current file.
+when you choose `open in Other Browsers`, a browser list will display, and you could choose one to open current file.
 ![img](https://i.loli.net/2018/08/12/5b6fb86934f8f.png)

 when you choose `open in Default Browser`, it means *system default browser* by default.
 If you want to configure the default browser, you could override it like that: